TippedBucket/Custom_quad_copter/README.md

 ---

-I followed these steps but quickly learned that the chip I had was a knock-off and could only read — not write — firmware via FTDI.
+I followed these steps but quickly learned that the chip I had was a knock-off and could only read, not write,  firmware via FTDI.
 So I was back to square one.
 While trying that option, I discovered another method using an old RS232 serial cable from the days of older PCs (1960s–1990s).
 The problem was that finding a computer with an RS232 port now is like finding a needle in a haystack.
 So I went online and bought a USB-to-RS232 cable from Amazon and followed the steps below:

 ---